bio-ontology-research-group/genepheno/README.md

 OntologybasedExpansion.pl

-use this script for performing the ontology based expansion.
+use this script for performing the ontology-based expansion.

 Required input files are :